-In the wake of Hurricane Sandy, thousands of family historians may be facing the task of salvaging precious family photos, papers, and heirlooms.
+In the wake of Hurricane Matthew, thousands of family historians may be facing the task of salvaging precious family photos, papers, and heirlooms.
 Salvage efforts should begin within 48 hours, according to the National Center for Preservation Technology and Training.

 1. Photographs and paper items will be extremely fragile when wet; handle with care.
 Avoid touching the print surface.
 Wear protective gloves and masks if photos begin to show mold.

 2. Framed photos that become wet should be removed from the frame to air dry flat, when possible.
 Remove frame backing, loosen edges, and gently free prints from frame.

 3. Rinse photos gently with clear water to clean off silt and debris without touching the surface of the print.
 Use distilled water if available.

 4. Air dry wet items indoors if possible.
 Encourage air circulation by opening windows, running room fans, air conditioners, and dehumidifiers.
 Photos may curl while drying, but can be flattened later by professionals.

 5. If you’re unable to dry out the photos, layer prints with wax paper and place in ziplock type plastic bags.
 Refrigerate or freeze the packets.
 Do not store damp items in plastic bags at room temperature — this will cause mold to grow and salvage may be impossible.

 Consult a professional conservator for further restoration treatment.